 Hypre provides high-performance preconditioners and solvers for the solution of large, sparse linear systems on massively parallel computers.
 It was created with the primary goal of providing users with advanced parallel preconditioners.
 The library features parallel multigrid solvers for both structured and unstructured grid problems.
 For ease of use, these solvers are accessed from the application code via hypre’s conceptual linear system interfaces, which allow a variety of natural problem descriptions and include a structured, a semi-structured interface, and a traditional linear-algebra based interface.
 The (semi-)structured interfaces are an alternative to the standard matrix-based interface that describes rows, columns, and coefficients of a matrix.
 Here, instead, matrices are described primarily in terms of stencils and logically structured grids.
 These interfaces give application users a more natural means for describing their linear systems, and provide access to methods such as structured multigrid solvers, which can take advantage of the additional information.
 Hypre an be used with OpenMP.

-PETSc is a suite of data structures and routines for the scalable solution of scientific applications modeled by partial differential equations.
-It includes linear solvers, preconditioners, nonlinear solvers, and ODE integrators.
-It also provides a variety of scalable constrained and unconstrained optimization solvers.
+PETSc is a suite of data structures and routines for the scalable solution of scientific applications modeled by partial differential equations, while TAO is a scalable optimization library.
+The software includes linear solvers, preconditioners, nonlinear solvers, and ODE integrators, as well as a variety of scalable constrained and unconstrained optimization solvers.
 PETSc supports MPI, and GPUs through CUDA or OpenCL, as well as hybrid MPI-GPU parallelism.
-While PETSc does not include eigensolvers, there is an eigensolver package called SLEPc built on top of PETSc with a very similar interface.
+While PETSc does not include eigensolvers, the eigensolver package SLEPc, built on top of PETSc, has a very similar interface.
 The library libMesh and the framework MOOSE provide finite element solvers that utilize PETSc.
-PETSc can be easily used in application codes written in C, C++, Fortran, and Python.
+PETSc/TAO can be easily used in application codes written in C, C++, Fortran, and Python.

 Alquimia provides an API for exposing mature geochemistry and biogeochemistry capabilities to reactive transport codes.
 Alquimia is not a geochemistry solver; rather, it is a library comprising data structures and interfaces that wrap chemistry solvers from well-established codes like PFLOTRAN and CrunchFlow, thereby allowing developers of new codes to use these solvers with a single interface.
 We refer to these chemistry solvers as chemistry engines.